fishing Dartmouth sea angling Devon uk charter boat shore plaice turbot bass river dart

 Ragworm - Lugworm (live or frozen) - Mussel - Peeler Crab - Hermit Crab Tail - Mackerel Strip - Cockle - Razor Fish - Cuttlefish - Squid Strip - and Sandeel or Launce, alive or a filleted strip from a dead one will all work at different times.
 I have even caught Plaice on a strip of cooked chicken skin when I ran out of traditional bait!

-My favourite all-round bait is a cocktail of ragworm, followed by a piece of lugworm, tipped off by a sliver of squid, which will move enticingly in the tide.
+My favourite all-round bait is a cocktail of ragworm, followed by a piece of lugworm, then a lump of frozen Prawn, tipped off by a sliver of Squid, which will move enticingly in the tide.
 I prefer the lug to be a couple of days old, so that it is starting to "blow" and smell.
 Flatties seem to love it that way.

 Bill Bailey